byrn-baker/Ansible-Workshop/README.md

       * Guests - Port Gi1/1
     *  Configure a Layer 2 trunk to core switch 1 and core switch 2 on the Ports Gi0/1 and Gi0/2
       * Trunks should only pass the configured vlans
-    * A linux VM has been connect to port Gi0/3 on the access switch and is accessable from the Guacamole front end
+    * A linux VM has been connect to port Gi0/3 on the access switch and is accessible from the Guacamole front end
 2. (2) Core switches
     * Configure the following vlans:
       * Users - Vlan 300